o3de/o3de.org/content/docs/user-guide/features/engine/ebus/design.md

 ---
-description: ' Learn detailed information about EBuses in Amazon Lumberyard. '
+description: ' Learn detailed information about EBuses in Open 3D Engine. '
 title: Event Buses in Depth
 ---
 # Event Buses in Depth {#ebus-in-depth}